droptheplot/apipony/README.md

   section "Species" do
     endpoint 'get', '/species/:id' do |e|
-      e.description = "Get information about a species" respond_with 200 do
+      e.description = "Get information about a species" response_with 200 do
         example do
           set :body, {
             name: "Unicorn",
             is_pony: true,